 I heard about Tales of the Pirate Gospel through a YouTube video, made by a friend of the author.
 I purchased the book fully expecting to enjoy it, and I did, though I quickly discovered that I have an unexpectedly low saturation point when it comes to pirate-ese.

 There were many things to like about this retelling, including the titles of the chapters such as Of His First Appearin’ and Through the Jaws o Death.
-The rewording of the parables into pirate tales were a high point, and I enjoyed the dialogue in particular.
+The rewording of the parables into pirate tales was a high point, and I enjoyed the dialogue in particular.
 Periodically, a graphic illustration is inserted (a “verse” along with a black silhouette), enhancing and repeating a key passage.

 Being a “somewhat free retelling,” as explained in the author’s preface, there are differences between this and the original that go beyond grammar.
 The geography of the region is altered to fit the retelling, making it possible for Jesus to be the Capt’n of the World as well as the capt’n of a sailing vessel which transports him and his twelve “officers” from city to city.
 There is a Map of Pirate Judea at the end of the book which shows the geography as used in this retelling, as well as in the publisher’s book trailer: